 Pediatric-focused advanced practice registered nurses

-- Understand how to determine local antimicrobial resistance patterns when making prescribing decisions.
+- Determine local antimicrobial resistance patterns when making prescribing decisions.

-- Review of common pediatric primary care conditions that require antibiotics and recommendations for prescribing.
+- Review common pediatric primary care conditions that require antibiotics and recommendations for prescribing.

-- Core principles of an antibiotic stewardship program and resources for practice.
+- Discuss core principles of an antibiotic stewardship program and resources for practice.